Lou Williams: Return to Atlanta (2021–2022)

+Retirement

+On June 18, 2023, Williams announced his retirement after a 17-year career at the age of 36.
+By the time his career was over, Williams scored 13,396 points off the bench, which stands as an NBA record.

 Personal life

-Williams is the son of the late Willie Louis Williams and Janice Faulkner.
+Williams is the son of Willie Louis Williams and Janice Faulkner.
 He has two brothers, Taurus Stinnett and Willie Louis Williams II, and one sister, Shaun Haynes.
 Williams has three children.
 He is a close friend of Bow Wow and was seen socializing with him at his house on an episode of MTV Cribs.

 Williams has recorded several rap tracks and was featured on Meek Mill's single "I Want It All".

 He runs an annual summer camp at South Gwinnett High School, his alma mater, for children ages 10–16.
 "This camp means a lot to me because I can give back to a community that has done so much for me", Williams said.

 In December 2011, Williams claimed his NBA recognition saved him from an armed robbery attempt in the Philadelphia neighborhood of Manayunk.
 A gunman allegedly tried to rob Williams but stopped and said he was a fan of the player.
 After Williams and the gunman reached an understanding, Williams bought him food from McDonald's.

 In 2014, it was revealed that Williams was dating both Ashley Henderson and Rece Mitchell at the same time.
 As of 2018, his relationship with Henderson had ended.

 He is the subject of a song by Canadian rapper Drake called "6 Man" on Drake's mixtape If You're Reading This It's Too Late.
 Drake referenced Williams' role as a sixth man for the Raptors, as well as his alleged two girlfriends.
 The song was released on February 12, 2015, the same season Williams won the Sixth Man of the Year Award.
 The song was played during Williams' trophy presentation during the Raptors playoff game against the Washington Wizards, and he is featured in the song's music video: a promotion for OVO's Raptors themed Spring 2015 Apparel.

 In July 2020, while on an excused absence from the Orlando NBA quarantine bubble, Williams attended a funeral viewing for Paul G. Williams, the father of a family friend.
 After the viewing, Williams went to the Magic City gentlemen's club for dinner.
 The controversy caused NBA investigators to question Williams and assess the length of his re-quarantining process.

+After an interview on a podcast, Lou Williams gained the nickname "Lemon Pepper Lou" which originates from the type of seasonings preferred on chicken wings while visiting the aforementioned gentlemen's club.